bootdrv/main-server/Readme.txt

 because later you will need working with sites, which will be have dynamical structure web resource.
 For this sites perhaps will be need started database on your server and easy access to this database via web.
 If you no need start this advanced containers, you can cut from docker-compose.yml next commands and save your file!
-You can cut this blocs from docker-compose.yml and save it file
+You can cut this blocks from docker-compose.yml and save it file

 ############################################################
     db: